One of the primary objectives of all Conservation Districts is to educate the general public on conservation and wise stewardship.

-Educating both children and adults, Districts across the state are active in promoting activities, demonstrations, workshops, sponsorships, and events that educate the general public on the value of natural resources.
+Educating both children and adults, Conservation Districts across the state are active in promoting activities, demonstrations, workshops, sponsorships, and events that educate the general public on the value of natural resources.

 NRCW is held every June on the campus of Abraham Baldwin Agricultural College.
 The Natural Resources Conservation Workshop is a partnership effort of federal, state, and local conservation agencies and state educational institutions, along with support from private companies and industry groups, working together to educate Georgia's youth on the protection, conservation, and wise management of our natural resources.
 The Workshop is a week-long camp where students experience both classroom and hands-on learning from agency and industry professionals about Georgia's soil, water, wildlife, forestry, and mineral resources and their application in agriculture and industry within the state.
 For more information on NRCW, see our web site at www.abac.edu/nrcw.